Phone

 Storage Tanks

 Multi-purpose vessels designed to transport petroleum or liquid cargo contain storage tanks that resemble bulk cargo holds.
 The primary distinction is that these tanks include smaller inspection openings, whereas bulk cargo holds typically have larger access openings.
-A significant portion of the global shipping fleet comprises tanker vessels dedicated to transporting liquid cargo.
+A significant portion of the global shipping fleet comprises tanker vessels that transport liquid cargo.

 Containerized Cargo